🚀

 Overview

 Pogoseat is a mobile ticketing platform designed to enhance the live event experience by allowing users to seamlessly upgrade their seats at the beginning of or during events.
-Founded with the vision of transforming how fans engage with live entertainment, Pogoseat aims to provide real-time ticketing solutions that cater to sports, concerts, and other live performances.In 2014, I guided the redesign of Pogoseat as Lead Product Designer.
-The app was initially launched to enhance the experience of fans at concerts and sports events, but user feedback revealed several pain points that hindered its effectiveness and ability to gain traction.
+Founded with the vision of transforming how fans engage with live entertainment, Pogoseat aims to provide real-time ticketing solutions that cater to sports, concerts, and other live performances.In 2014, I guided the redesign of Pogoseat as Senior Product Designer.
 My primary goal was to improve the user experience by streamlining the ticket-purchasing and seat-upgrade processes.
-By making the app more intuitive and personalized, I hoped to increase user engagement and ultimately boost revenue for the early stage startup.
+I hoped to increase user engagement and ultimately boost revenue for the early stage startup by making the app more intuitive and personalized.

 Challenge